 Our Award Winning & Notable Books and Media page is a good place to start looking for that next great read, but below you’ll find links to more lists of books and media for all ages and interests.
 Browse the lists and see what treasures you can uncover.

 Notable Children's Books - previous Notable Children's Books lists.
 Each year a committee of the Association for Library Service to Children (ALSC) identifies the best of the best in children's books.
-This list includes the current year's Newbery, Caldecott, Belpré, Sibert, Geisel, Printz, Batchelder and Coretta Scott King Award and Honor books, as well as those that have been awarded the Schneider Family Book Award and/or were named a Best Book for Young Adults.
+This list includes the current year's Newbery, Caldecott, Belpré, Sibert, Geisel, and Batchelder Award and Honor books, along with a host of other distinguished titles for the year for children birth to age 14.

-American Indian Youth Literature Award – previous American Indian Youth Literature Award winners.
-The children's book award was created by the American Indian Library Association (AILA, an affiliate of ALA) as a way to identify and honor the very best writing and illustrations by and about American Indians.
+American Indian Youth Literature Award – The children's book award was created by the American Indian Library Association (AILA, an affiliate of ALA) as a way to identify and honor the very best writing and illustrations by and about American Indians.

 (Mildred L.) Batchelder Award - previous Batchelder winners.
 The Batchelder Award is given to an American publisher for a children's book considered to be the most outstanding of those books originally published in a foreign language in a foreign country, and subsequently translated into English and published in the United States.